cecann10/covid-impact-car-accidents/README.md

 To get an understanding of the *degree* of impact the stay-home period had on severity of car accidents in 2020, classification modeling was used by combining 26 'evergreen' variables -- such as weather condition, road signs' presence, time of day -- and added whether stay-home period was in place during time of accident to see if the stay-home variable affected the model, and if so, in a Logistic Regression model which 'direction' it pulled the model by its coefficient either being positive (more severe accident) or negative (less severe car accident).

+Severity of a car accident was ranked in four categories:
+- Low
+- Medium Low
+- Medium High
+- High

 ### Findings

+**Classification Modeling:**

 Multiple featues were considered for the classifcation modeling:
 - Whether in a stay-home period
 - Temperature (F)